Sogndal Fotball: History

 Sogndal IL was founded 19 February 1926.
-The club's breakthrough in Norwegian football came in 1976, when they as a third tier side reached the final of the 1976 Norwegian Cup.
-Sogndal lost the final against Brann at Ullevaal Stadion with the score 2–1, Knut Christiansen scored Sogndal's goal.
-They played their first top division season in 1982, a season which the team ended the season in 11th position and relegation back to the second tier.
+They contested their first top division season in 1982, and ended the season in 11th position; relegation returned them to the second tier.The club's breakthrough in Norwegian football came in 1976, when they as a third-tier side they for their first time reached the final of the 1976 Norwegian Cup.
+Sogndal lost that final to Brann at Ullevaal Stadion 2–1; Knut Christiansen scored Sogndal's only goal.

-In the 1988 season, Sogndal's second season in the first tier, Sogndal finished in sixth place, their best ever finishing position.
-The club was relegated to the second tier in the following 1989 season.
+Sogndal's second season in the first tier 1988 Norwegian First Division, they finished in sixth place, their then best finishing position.
+The club was relegated to the second tier in the 1989 season.
 Sogndal won group A in the 1990 2. divisjon and won promotion.
-During the 1990s, Sogndal played five season in the first tier.
+During the 1990s, Sogndal played five seasons in the first tier.
 In 1999, Sogndal received a transfer fee reported to be around NOK 40 million when Eirik Bakke was sold to Leeds United.
 From 2001 to 2004, Sogndal played four consecutive seasons in the top division, an achievement they repeated in the seasons 2011–14.
-The men's team was promoted to the 2011 Tippeligaen after winning the 2010 1. divisjon.
-In 2015, Sogndal won the 1. divisjon, their sixth second tier title.
-HamKam and Lyn are the other clubs with six Norwegian second tier titles.
+The men's team were promoted to the 2011 Tippeligaen after winning the 2010 1. divisjon.
+Sogndal won the 2015 Norwegian First Division, their sixth successive second tier title.
+They share this distinction with HamKam and Lyn, the only other clubs with six Norwegian second tier titles.

-In 2017, Sogndal relegated from Eliteserien, their eighth relegation from the top division, after losing the relegation play-offs on a penalty shoot-out against Ranheim.
+In 2017, Sogndal received relegated an eighth time from Eliteserien, after losing the relegation play-offs on a penalty shoot-out against Ranheim.